Erd\H{o}s-Rado Classes: Applications

 \begin{defin} Suppose that $\cK^{og}$ is an Erd\H{o}s-Rado class and let $\bK$ be an Abstract Elementary Class with arbitrarily large models.
 We say that $\bK$ is \emph{NIP} iff for every $\Phi \in \Upsilon^{og}[\bK]$, there is $\Psi \in \Upsilon^{or}[\bK]$ such that $\Phi = \Psi \circ U$, where $U \in \Upsilon^{og}[\cK^{or}]$ forgets the graph structure and $\Psi \circ U$ is the composition of these blueprints. \end{defin}

 This has advantages over other prospective definitions\footnotei{(see [\footnote{Ask Andres}] for some discussion)} in that no amalgamation, tameness, etc. assumption is necessary.
 Of course, it has the disadvantage that it needs more results to be viable.
+This is being explored further in \cite{bs-erc-plus}